JeremiahKaren/35percent.github.io/shopping-centre.md

 ## Affordable housing
 Delancey has been granted permission to build 979 new homes totalling 106,471sqm of residential floorspace and while 35% will be 'affordable' only 9,141sqm (8.6% - 116 homes) will be social rent.

 None of this is in line with the [Elephant's current affordable housing policy](http://www.southwark.gov.uk/assets/attach/1817/1.0.5%20Elephant%20%26%20Castle%20SPD%20OAPF.pdf), which requires half of the minimum 35% affordable housing to be social rented.
-Delancey should be providing 1,863sqm - nearly twice as much social rented housing.
-Half of the social rented element has been substituted for London Living Rent equivalent', £205 - £308pw, and affordable rent at up to 80% market rent, depending on income.
-60% of the overall affordable housing will be for households with incomes over £60,000 pa and up to £90,000pa.
+This shold be nearly 170 social rented units, with the same amount of intermediate.
+Instead we are getting only 116 social rent, 53 'London Living Rent equivalent' (£205 - £308pw) and 161 affordable rent at 80% market rent, for household incomes up to £90,000pa.

 ![](/img/consentedtenuremix.png)